komodorio/docs/docs/Integrations/MicrosoftTeams.md

 </p>

 3. Select **Add this notification** for the type of notification you would like to configure.
-4. Chose the cluster that you would like to alert on, or leave empty to alert on all clusters.
+4. Choose the cluster that you would like to alert on, or leave empty to alert on all clusters.
 Click **Continue** to proceed to the webhook configuration.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/28837372/140756824-9a6e42cb-db05-40a2-83c3-dcd2b5aa7aa8.png" />